Lana-abdel/CSC427-Project-1/README.md

 # CSC427-Project-1
-## Authors: Lana Abdelmohsen, Michael Giordanio, Joseph Carmichael, Rebecca Goldberg
+## Authors: Lana Abdelmohsen, Michael Giordano, Joseph Carmichael, Rebecca Goldberg
 ##Description
 An implementation of the D-recognize algorithm
 ### What you will find